Minimal logic: Disjunctive syllogism

 As the material conditional grants double-negation elimination for proven propositions, this is again equivalent to double negation elimination for rejected propositions.

-Finally, note that with explosion, in intuitionistic logic $A\lor (\bot\to P)$ holds trivially for any $A$.
+Finally, with explosion, in intuitionistic logic $A\lor (\bot\to P)$ holds trivially for any $A$.
 E.g., this disjunction is intuitionistically also provable for $A=\bot$, a false disjunct (which itself is not provable even in classical logic).
 Minimal logic in general does not prove either the two disjuncts.

 Intuitionist example of use in a theory

 The following Heyting arithmetic theorem allows for proofs of existence claims that cannot be proven, by means of this general result, without the explosion principle.
 The result is essentially a family of simple double negation elimination claims, $\exists$-sentences binding a computable predicate.